 Define the maximum number of logs that should be rehydrated in this historical view.
 If the limit of the rehydration is reached, the reloading is stopped but you still have access to the rehydrated logs.

 Define the retention period of the rehydrated logs (available retentions are based on your contract, default is 15 days).

 (Optional) Notify trigger notifications on rehydration completion through integrations with the @handle syntax.

 Note: The query is applied after the files matching the time period are downloaded from your archive.
 To reduce your cloud data transfer cost, reduce the selected date range.

 By creating historical views with specific queries (for example, over one or more services, URL endpoints, or customer IDs), you can reduce the time and cost involved in rehydrating your logs.
 This is especially helpful when rehydrating over wider time ranges.
 You can rehydrate up to 1 billion log events per historical view you create.

 Events are triggered automatically when a rehydration starts and finishes.

-These events are available in your Events stream.
+These events are available in your Events Explorer.